MRMR: A Realistic and Expert-Level Multidisciplinary Benchmark for Reasoning-Intensive Multimodal Retrieval

 \subsection{Qualitative analysis}

-To examine model limitations, we conduct 20 error case studies, each using the top-5 documents retrieved by Ops-MM-Embedding.
-We have observed two major failure patterns.
-(1) \textbf{Visual bias over contextual relevance}: in the Agriculture case (Appendix~\ref{cases} \autoref{case: fauna}), the model ranks a negative document higher because it contains a nematode SEM image resembling the earthworm image in the query, even though the positive document provides a detailed discussion of the key topic Fauna.
+To understand model limitations, we conduct 30 case studies by manually reviewing their top-10 documents retrieved by Ops-MM-Embedding.
+There are two major failure patterns that we have observed.
+(1) \textbf{Visual bias over contextual relevance}: in the Agriculture case as shown in \autoref{case: fauna}, the model ranks a negative document higher because it contains a nematode SEM image resembling the earthworm image in the query, even though the positive document provides a detailed discussion of the key topic Fauna.
 Similar errors occur in Medicine, where visually similar eye images from different diseases mislead the model.
-(2) \textbf{Failure of higher-level deduction}: in the Traffic case (Appendix~\ref{cases} \autoref{case: tunnel}), the model assigns a higher score to a negative document than to a positive one because both depict cars, tunnels, and lane markings.
+(2) \textbf{Failure of higher-level deduction}: in the Traffic case as shown in \autoref{case: tunnel}, the model assigns a higher score to a negative document than to a positive one because both depict cars, tunnels, and lane markings.
 However, it fails to infer that the car is crossing the line, which contradicts the positive document’s instruction to ``Stay in lane''.
 Although multimodal retrievers exhibit these shortcomings and lag behind text-only retrievers with image captions, we believe they remain essential because many real-world queries inherently span across modalities.
 Fundamentally, textual descriptions alone cannot fully capture the nuanced information in images, especially when MLLMs lack the required visual knowledge.